Costs Rising Faster Than Prices

 Fixing the right first problem should make several downstream problems smaller.

-The receipt is the same issue returning with better vocabulary.
+The receipt is the same business cost returning with better vocabulary.

 When outside help makes sense

-Outside help makes sense when the owner is too close to the business to see the pattern, or when the next fix costs more than a clean diagnosis.
-Use the consultation to find the real business problem and stop paying for the wrong fix.
+Outside help makes sense when the owner is too close to the business to see the repeat point, or when the next fix costs more than a focused business conversation.
+Use Work with me to choose the next move before committing more money.

 Common questions